Is Gas Giving You Chest Pain? Here’s What You Should Know

 Let’s break down how gas causes chest pain, how to tell the difference from heart issues, and what you can do about it—naturally.

-• Burning in the chest or upper abdomen
+• Bloating or fullness in the upper abdomen.

 Gas-Related Chest Pain vs. Heart Attack: Key Differences